Importance of Heel First Landing

 a) the mechanical forces of horseshoes, which tend to deform the hoof capsule in a forward direction, over time

-b) on a barefoot horse, if we trim the wall to a flat bottom, as in preparation for a horseshoe, rather than using the rounded bevel we call a "mustang roll" (see Flares, Strategy, and Do Trim pages)
+b) trimming the wall to a flat bottom, as in preparation for a horseshoe, rather than using the rounded bevel called a "mustang roll" (see Flares, Strategy, and Do Trim pages)

 If you have been consistently applying a good mustang roll for many months, and the toe wall will not grow down straight, this points to insulin resistance, which becomes more common as horses age, or Cushings, an age-related change in pituitary gland function.